-Our expertise lies in bioanalogic hydrogel technologies and porcine xenografts.
-To date, MEDICEM’s scientific team has helped to develop over a dozen products based on our proprietary bioanalogic hydrogel technologies and porcine xenografts.
+Our expertise lies in bioanalogic hydrogel technologies.
+To date, MEDICEM’s scientific team has helped to develop over a dozen products based on our proprietary bioanalogic hydrogel technologies.
 The products hold certifications in important medical markets such as the USA, Japan and the EU.

 Our expertise derives from the knowledge on bioanalogic hydrogels, a concept applied already by Otto Wichterle.
 A brief history of bioanalogic hydrogels and their applications in the medical and related fields is summarized below.